1. A Brand New Ship

 Disney Wish Itineraries

 Its maiden voyage will be June 9, 2022 from Port Canaveral on a five-day cruise with two days at sea, a stop in Nassau, and a stop at Castaway Cay.
 Regular sailings will begin June 17, 2022, and itineraries are currently public through September for three and four night-sailings from Port Canaveral to Nassau and Castaway Cay.
 This similar routing mimics what the Disney Dream sailed before its new home in Miami’s port.
-Future Wish itineraries beyond September will be announced later.
+Future Wish itineraries beyond September will available after June 22, 2021.
+Get started by completing the form at the bottom of this page!

 How to Book The Disney Wish